Types of College Loans

 Private Loans

 Keep in mind that it's important to understand all the terms of any loan before you accept it.
 Some private loans might offer relatively low interest rates, but their other terms might not be as favorable as those of a federal loan.
-For example, federal loans generally offer flexible terms — if you don't have a job or become disabled, you might be able to adjust your payments — while private loans may not be as flexible.
+For example, federal loans generally offer flexible terms and other protections—if you don't have a job or become disabled, you might be able to adjust your payments—while private loans may not be as flexible.

 Why Need-Based Loans Are Best

-The federal government's Perkins Loan and the Direct Subsidized Loan are need-based loans that may be offered to eligible students.
+The federal government's Direct Subsidized Loan is a need-based loan that may be offered to eligible students.
 Federal need-based loans are often the best choices for the following reasons:

 So if you qualify for this type of loan, choose it first.